boostlearn/go-cluster-limiter/README.md

 ## The difference with other limiters

-the stand-alone limiter mainly controls the use of local traffic, which can be implemented using algorithms such as counters, leaky buckets, or token buckets and so on. the stand-alone limiter does not depend on the external environment and needs low resources consumption.
+the stand-alone limiter mainly controls the use of local traffic, which can be implemented by using algorithms such as counters, leaky buckets, or token buckets and so on. the stand-alone limiter does not depend on the external environment and needs low resources consumption.

-However, the algorithm which used in stand-alone limiter cannot run in the cluster's service partition mode.
+However, above algorithms which used in the stand-alone limiter cannot run in the cluster's service partition mode.
-One common method used to control a cluster's flow is by calling the external flow control (RPC) service. however, cluster limiter carried out through the network, requires high network stability, consume certain request time, easily forms a single hot spot service, consumes a lot of resources, and finally limits its scope of usage.
+One common method which used to control a cluster's flow is by calling the external flow control RPC service. however, the cluster limiter which carried out through the network, requires high network stability, consume certain query time, easily forms a single hot spot, consumes a lot of resources and so on, that finally limits its scope of usage.

-This project uses a decentralized flow control algorithm to move the centralized control strategy to  decentralized nodes, and the goal is to reduce the dependence on the network. the control algorithm of this project needs the flow to meet the following requirements in most of its lifetime:
+This project uses a decentralized flow control algorithm to move the centralized service to  decentralized nodes, with the goal to reduce the dependence on the network. the control algorithm of this project needs the flow to meet the following requirements during its lifetime:
-* During a short while (<10s), the overall traffic flow of the cluster is stable.
+* the overall traffic flow of the cluster is stable for a short while (about 10s).
-* During a short while (<10s), the traffic flow of each node in the cluster is stable.
+* the traffic flow of each node in the cluster is stable for a short while.

-The algorithm of this project is also sensitive to traffic changes in the flow over a certain interval (>10s), and can dynamically calculate and adapt to changes.
+The algorithm of this project is also sensitive to traffic changes in the flow, and can dynamically calculate and adapt to changes.

 In scenarios where the traffic flow is often non-continuous or has many of instantaneous burst traffic, the algorithm of this project may not work well.

 ![avatar](https://github.com/boostlearn/go-cluster-limiter/raw/master/doc/pictures/limiter_frame.png)

-## Supported Features
+## Features
 The flow limiter of this project can set the downstream reward as the target to control the passing of a request flow.
-For example, by controlling the number of advertisements cast, the target of ad clicks can be achieved finally.
+For example, by controlling the number of advertisements cast, and set the reward of ad clicks as target to be achieved.
-The reward and the flow's passing traffic should be positively correlated, otherwise the reward target of the limiter may not be able to be achieved.
+The reward and the flow's passing traffic should be positively correlated, otherwise the target of the limiter may cannot be able to be achieved.

 ![avatar](https://github.com/boostlearn/go-cluster-limiter/raw/master/doc/pictures/limiter-reward.png)

-The flow limiter of this project also provides hierarchical flow limiter.
-If the requested traffic carries a score value, the hierarchical flow limiter of this project can automatically select traffic that with a higher score to be passed, and achieve the goal of traffic hierarchical selection.
+The flow limiter of this project also provides multi-level flow limiter.
+If the requested traffic carries a score value as its priority, the scored limiter of this project can automatically select traffic that with a higher score to be passed, and achieve the goal of traffic hierarchical selection.
 Traffic hierarchical selection to prioritize high-value traffic is a good weapon to maximize the system's value.

 ![avatar](https://github.com/boostlearn/go-cluster-limiter/raw/master/doc/pictures/limiter-multilevel.png)